What is Drug Checking

 ❌ Determine the exact percentages of what is in a sample

-❌ Determine if the whole drug intended for use is free of adulterants or contaminants.
+❌ Determine if the whole drug intended for use is free of adulterants or contaminants

-Ways to stay safe
+Ways to reduce risk

 ➡️ Have a buddy or use at an Overdose Prevention Site if available.
+If using alone, try NORS.

 ➡️ Start low, go slow.